 Read the announcement here.

 Where funding is available and logistics are possible, YPL offers exchange programs to the United States.
-This offers the opportunity to participate in intensive professional programs at workplaces across the United States.
+This offers the opportunity to participate in intensive professional programs and fellowships at workplaces across the United States.

 Upon completion, alumni will be supported in implementing their leadership vision and plans through grant competitions, a network of contacts working on similar issues, online resources, and ongoing engagement with the U.S. Embassy in their country.
 Participants will become a part of the International Exchange Alumni community, which offers an online forum, allowing them to remain in close contact and share the ways they are making a difference in their countries and their region.